-S3 Glacier Vault Lock - Amazon S3 Glacier
+Amazon Glacier Vault Lock - Amazon Glacier

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-This page is only for existing customers of the S3 Glacier service using Vaults and the original REST API from 2012.
+This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

-If you're looking for archival storage solutions we suggest using the S3 Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
-To learn more about these storage options, see S3 Glacier storage classes and Long-term data storage using S3 Glacier storage classes in the Amazon S3 User Guide.
-These storage classes use the Amazon S3 API, are available in all regions, and can be managed within the Amazon S3 console.
-They offer features like Storage Cost Analysis, Storage Lens, advanced optional encryption features, and more.
+If you're looking for archival storage solutions, we recommend using the Amazon Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
+To learn more about these storage options, see Amazon Glacier storage classes.

-S3 Glacier Vault Lock
+Amazon Glacier Vault Lock

-The following topics describe how to lock a vault in Amazon S3 Glacier and how to use Vault Lock policies.
+The following topics describe how to lock a vault in Amazon Glacier and how to use Vault Lock policies.

 Vault Locking Overview